illusivesoulworks/docs/docs/curios/slot-textures.md

 sidebar_position: 5
 ---

-# Adding a Custom Slot Texture
+# Adding Custom Slot Textures

-A tutorial on how to add a custom slot texture to a slot type.
+A tutorial on how to add custom slot textures to slot types.

 ## Overview
+---
 Registering a new custom slot texture can be done through a resource pack.
 If you are unfamiliar with resource packs, it is recommended to read through the [wiki page](https://minecraft.fandom.com/wiki/Resource_pack) in order to understand the concept and structure before proceeding to the rest of this page.

-# Registering a Slot Texture
+## Registering a Slot Texture
 ---
 Create a new resource directory `assets/(namespace)/textures/slot` and place any `.png` file in the `slot` folder.